Medical-GPT/data/README.md

 You need to have python3 and Java installed.
 Afterwards run `make install` in the root directory to install all repository dependencies.

+## Loading the pretraining dataset (Used for running prerpocessing of chatbot)
+Run `make download_pretraining` to download the raw files (~3GB compressed) Run `make decompress_pretraining` to decompress the raw files Run `make preprocess_pretraining` to produce a preprocessed input file used in pretraining in *chatbot* repo

 ## Loading the dataset
-Run `make download` to download the raw files used for training (~700MB)

-Run `make preprocess` to preprocess the files
+Run `make download` to download the raw files used for training (~700MB) Run `make preprocess` to preprocess the files

 ## References